danlliu/thisisallmadeup/README.md

   integer between 0 and 1047
 - `>:(`: expresses anger, but does nothing (noop)

+when a figment is run, all instructions first get the values of the registers they need, and perform all operations simultaneously. register values are not updated in between figment instructions.

+### running figments

+there are three stages to

 ### using instructions
-Every valid program starts with the line `i'm Coding!`.
+every valid program starts with the line `i'm Coding!`.

 **loading figment instructions:**